-For master Vusi, martial arts has much more to offer than just cheap thrills; therefore, he has made it his mission to make sure South Africa gives the sport the recognition it deserves.
+For Master Vusi, martial arts offer much more than cheap thrills; therefore, he has made it his mission to ensure that South Africa gives the sport the recognition it deserves.

-In 2016, Vuyisile Colossa was ordained as a Mixed Martial Arts Master and The Highest of freestyle martial artist recipient by the Martial Arts Cultural Association of the syndicate of Top Ten.
+In 2016, Vuyisile Colossa was ordained as a mixed martial arts master and The Highest freestyle martial artist recipient by the Martial Arts Cultural Association of the syndicate of Top Ten.

-Not forgetting in 2014 he founded the IMPI World Series with live coverage from NowTV Sports, gaining the reputation as Hong Kong’s original caged mixed martial arts (MMA) event.
+Not forgetting that in 2014, he founded the IMPI World Series, which had live coverage from NowTV Sports and gained the reputation as Hong Kong’s original caged mixed martial arts (MMA) event.

-With so many accolades under his belt, it seems disrespectful to not put “master” before his name, while also being dubbed The Cheetah by a commentator due to his speed in the ring.
+With so many accolades under his belt, it seems disrespectful not to put “master” before his name.
+A commentator has also dubbed him The Cheetah due to his speed in the ring.

-He grew up watching kung fu films such as Enter The Dragon in a small mining town in the Free State.
+He grew up in a small mining town in the Free State, watching kung fu films such as Enter the Dragon.

 “In primary school, you play around with your friends doing karate moves.
-One day this guy kicked me really hard and I had this moment where I decided that I need to learn how to protect myself,” said Vusi.
+One day, this guy kicked me hard, and I had this moment where I decided that I needed to learn how to protect myself,” said Vusi.

-In high school, Vusi did kickboxing and thereafter began competing at an amateur level.
+In high school, Vusi did kickboxing and began competing at an amateur level.

-He got an award in Bloemfontein where he was recognised professionally and his martial arts career kicked off.
+He got an award in Bloemfontein, where he was recognized professionally, and his martial arts career kicked off.

 Also read: #ACTIVE – Mixed Martial Arts